joelouthan/theologic.us/content/posts/prayers/2020-08-04-am_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre><b>
+Isaiah 53:12
+Therefore I will divide him a portion with the many, and he shall divide the spoil with the strong, because he poured out his soul to death and was numbered with the transgressors;
+yet he bore the sin of many,
+and makes intercession for the transgressors.
 </b></pre>

+Thou o Lord art high
+Above all the earth
+Thou art exalted
+Far above
+All other gods

+And I will exalt thee
+I will exalt thee
+I will exalt thee

+O Lord.

 ## Foremost